SamuelErickson/CarpMasterV2_0/README.txt

 # This line installs all needed packages
 #SAM NEEDS TO CHECK THIS WORKS ON NEW RPI
-cat packages.txt | xargs sudo apt-get install
+cat requirements.txt | xargs sudo apt-get install

 #Next make sure that all hardware is installed correctly.

 python3 app.py

+#You will need to find the serial numbers of all DSB1820 sensors.

 # Add OneWire support
 sudo nano /boot/config.txt